Play Store Not Downloading Apps? Here's How I Finally Fixed It

 Play Store Cache Problems

-The Play Store app stores temporary files that sometimes get corrupted.
-After months of use, these corrupted files pile up and block new downloads.
-Clearing them usually fixes the issue instantly.
+The Play Store app keeps temporary files that can sometimes get messed up.
+These corrupted files build up over time and stop new downloads.
+Usually, clearing them fixes the problem right away.

 Google Account Sync Issues